What’s the average cost of a data breach?

 How does the cost of a data breach vary by industry?

 Data breaches in the healthcare industry have been the most expensive for 12 years, increasing by 41.6% since the 2020 report.
-This year, they hit a new record high, with an average breach costing $10.10 million.
+This year, they hit a new record high, with an average data breach costing $10.10 million.

 Financial organizations had the second highest costs — averaging $5.97 million — followed by pharmaceuticals at $5.01 million, technology at $4.97 million, and energy at $4.72 million.